Jack Scully: Storylines

 Jack and Taj later contemplating cheating on their VCE by using stolen exam papers a friend of Taj's managed to obtain.
 The boys use the paper and get an attack of conscience when a story is leaked about stolen exam papers and panic that Taj's friend will turn them in.
 In the end, the boys own up.
 After leaving school, Jack has a second try at labouring on the site with Joe.
 After being generally ribbed and mocked, Jack manages to persevere.

 When Lori returns with her and Connor O'Neill's daughter, Madeleine (Madison Lu), Jack decides to stand by her.
 Lyn, Jack's mother warns Lori of her son's nature and arranges for her to take a job at a salon in Lorne.
 Jack later meets Olivia McPherson (Silvia de Crespigny) while out clubbing and she introduces him to drugs.
 As Jack's party lifestyle starts to take over, he begins making mistakes on the site and he and Olivia steal tools to make some money.
 Olivia suggests framing Darren Stark, who is working as an electrician, for the site robbery as Darren has prior convictions.
 This backfires as Jack's drugged-out behaviour comes to a head when he crashes his car into a power pylon, knocking out all the power in the local area.
 He is then charged with driving under the influence.
 Jack finds out that Olivia is a crooked police officer and she is later exposed by colleague Stuart Parker (Blair McDonough).

 Charlie Cassidy (Cliff Ellen), Jack's grandfather arrives to spend what is to be his last Christmas with the family, and advises Jack to join Nina in America, even paying for the ticket.
 Jack checks into a hotel in Los Angeles to find Nina preparing the room and the two reunite.
-It has since been mentioned by Lyn that Jack and Nina are engaged, but have had no mention of a wedding.

 Reception

 For his portrayal of Jack, Bunyan was nominated for "Most Popular New Male Talent" at the 2003 Logie Awards.
 The BBC said Jack's most notable moments were "Playing football for Barnsford in England" and "Cheating on Lori with Nina."
 Linda Barnier of the Newcastle Herald said Jack was a womaniser who could not keep out of trouble.
+Ahead of Jack's departure, critics for the Herald Sun noted "it won't be an easy last few weeks.
+He's been causing a stir with his drug use and partying."
 The character was popular in terms of his appearance.
 Nick Levine of media and entertainment website Digital Spy claimed in a section aimed specifically at gay readers, that "Neighbours' Jack Scully (Jay Bunyan) was in pretty good shape, wasn't he?
 Must have been all that soccer training...".